leogtzr/bashpipeline/README.md

 # more lines ...
 ```

+The first field (delimited by ':') is the name of the script (_bashpipeline_ will ignore the .sh file extension) to execute.

 El primer campo es el nombre del script a ejecutar.
 El segundo campo es una descripción sobre el script a ejecutar (opcional).
 El tercer campo es el valor de retorno que se espera del script a ejecutar.